Luminescence: Applications

 Luminescence occurs in some minerals when they are exposed to low-powered sources of ultraviolet or infrared electromagnetic radiation (for example, portable UV lamps) at atmospheric pressure and atmospheric temperatures.
 This property of these minerals can be used during the process of mineral identification at rock outcrops in the field or in the laboratory.

+An industrial application of X-ray luminescence is its use in the automated sorting of diamonds.
+To improve the recovery of diamonds with weak or anomalous luminescence, their surface can be modified with a luminophore-containing agent.
+This treatment enhances their X-ray luminescence signal, making them detectable by the sorting machine and significantly increasing recovery rates.

 History

 The term luminescence was first introduced in 1888 by German physicist Eilhard Wiedemann.